requirejs/example-jquery-cdn/README.md

-Example of using jQuery and require.js with a shim config.
+Example of using require.js to load jQuery from a CDN, and how to optimize that with r.js
 ====

-This example shows one way to load jQuery and jQuery plugins with require.js.  jQuery itself registers as an AMD module and can easily be loaded.
-Most plugins, however, does not register as AMD modules, and therefore, require.js doesn't know that the plugins need jQuery to be loaded.
+This example shows one way to load jQuery and jQuery plugins with require.js.
+In this example, we have modified the plugins to be wrapped in a `define()`, rather than using the [shim configuration](http://requirejs.org/docs/api.html#config-shim).
+If you'd like to see how to load jQuery plugins that do not call define, without modifying the source, see the [example with shim config](http://github.com/requirejs/example-jquery-shim/)

-The most important part is the app.js file, which specifies the [shim configuration](http://requirejs.org/docs/api.html#config-shim) for the plugins.
+In this example, we set the *path* of jQuery to point to a google-hosted CDN.
+That can benefit users, who might already have the file in their browser cache, and therefore don't have to download it again.

 ###Project structure